 These factors were offset by a slowdown in new policy sales in 2004.
-Premium growth was slower in 2004 relative to 2003 due to the Company's increased emphasis on controlling exposure growth and improving risk selection.
+Premium and policy growth has been slower in 2004 relative to 2003 due to the Company's increased emphasis on controlling exposure growth and improving risk selection.
+Rate increases have also contributed to reduced new policy sales and to reduced policy retention.
+(See Insurance Underwriting Operations section.)